Radioactive iodine is a procedure that results in the intentional destruction of your thyroid gland.

 Side Effects of RAI & What to Expect After Therapy

-When you take RAI you are intentionally placing radioactive substance inside your body.
+When you take RAI you are intentionally placing radioactive substances inside your body.

 Yes, it is true that this radioactivity is mostly confined to your thyroid gland, but there is still a small risk that you can pass some of this radiation onto others.

 Because of this, certain precautions must be taken to avoid this transfer to others.

 But beyond the side effects, what should you expect after treatment?